cjohansen/dumdom/Readme.md

 non-string keys, inflating will not work, and it will be forcefully re-rendered.
 This limitation might be adressed in a future release.

+## Examples

+Unfortunately, there is no TodoMVC implementation yet, but there is [Yahtzee](https://github.com/cjohansen/yahtzee/)!
+Please get in touch if you've used dumdom for anything and I'll happily include a link to your app.

 ## Changelog

+### 2019.01.21

+- Document and launch `:mounted-style`, `:leaving-style`, and `:disappearing-style`

 ### 2019.01.19